skmin-lab/unixmd/docs/source/objects/qm/prog_qchem.rst

 - **memory** *(integer)* - Default : *2000*

-  The available total memory in unit of megabyte.
+  The available total memory in unit of MB.

 \